 - provide consistent results (accurately).

-A risk matrix is a fast decision making tool for safety teams.
+A risk matrix is a fast decision-making tool for safety teams.
 When performing risk assessments, a best practice is to have the same person or safety team perform the assessment, such as the assigned safety manager or safety committee.
 When too many managers attempt to risk assess reported safety issues, there may be slightly more accuracy, but less consistency.
-For future trend analyzes, consistency is favored.
+For future trend analyses, consistency is favored.

 Consistent risk assessments have been a topic of concern for many years.
 Many factors impact risk assessments made by each safety professional, including their: